 (This can be generalized into a nicer homorphic property of such Pedersen matrix commitments.)

 To commit to MLEs $f\in\MLE{N}$, Hyrax is typically used with $n=m=\sqrt{N}$, yielding sublinear-sized commitments & proofs and sublinear-time verifier.
-The prover time will be dominated by the $\sqrt{N}$-sized IPA proof
+The proving time will be dominated by the $\sqrt{N}$-sized IPA.

 Notation: